-- Compile monetary statistics (sectoral balance sheets and surveys) for the CB, ODC, and DC sectors according to the methodology recommended by the MFSMCG using the SRFs 1SR and 2SR.
-Participants should be able to properly classify balance sheet accounts according to residency, counterpart sector, and type of financial instrument, and to correctly apply valuation and other accounting principles. - ► Understand how the DCs survey and the main monetary and credit aggregates support the analysis of monetary policy. - Have a basic understanding of treatment of electronic money including mobile money and central bank digital currencies (CBDCs) in MFS.
+- Understand the conceptual framework underlying MFS compilation, focusing on sectoring, classification, and valuation of financial instruments, as well as accounting principles. - Compile monetary statistics (sectoral balance sheets and surveys) for the CB, ODC, and DC sectors. - Understand how the DCs survey and the main monetary and credit aggregates support the analysis of monetary policy. - Gain a basic introduction to compilation of monetary statistics for other financial corporations. - Have a basic understanding of treatment of electronic money including mobile money and central bank digital currencies (CBDCs) in MFS.